NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 and use these cameras for the refinement of intrinsics, with the ground constraint being the mosaic of these aligned DEMs.

-It is suggested to examine how each individual aligned DEM differs from the reference, and the same for their mosaic.
+It is suggested to examine how each aligned DEM differs from the reference, and the same for their mosaic.
 The hope is that the mosaicking will average out the errors in the individual DEMs.